Team-Hycon/cryptonight-rs/README.md

 [![Build Status](https://travis-ci.org/arigatodl/rust-cryptonight.svg?branch=master)](https://travis-ci.org/arigatodl/rust-cryptonight)

-Cryptonight hash function in Rust language (uses compiled C code).
+Rust-Cryptonight is a Rust wrapper around Cryptonight hash function from [Monero source code](https://github.com/monero-project/monero).

 **This code is not stable yet.
 It is not recommended to use it in production.**